XRPLF/xrpl-dev-portal/content/rippled-api-methods/wallet_propose.md

 <!-- MULTICODE_BLOCK_END -->

-The response follows the [standard format](#response-formatting), with a successful result containing various important information about the new (potential) account, including the following fields:
+The response follows the [standard format][], with a successful result containing various important information about the new (potential) account, including the following fields:

 | `Field`           | Type   | Description                                     |
 |:------------------|:-------|:------------------------------------------------|